agentmorris/camera-trap-ml-survey/README.md

 98% top-1 accuracy on US images, 82% top-1 accuracy on Canada images, 94% detection accuracy on Tanzania images.

 28 species, operated on images @ 256x256.
 10% test set held out from the \~3M images.
 Trained in TF, based on ResNet-18.
 Collapsed species with \<2000 images into taxonomic groups, built a separate group-level model.
-For some reason they had lots of pigs, so they trained a separate pig/non-pig model.
+They had lots of pigs, so they trained a separate pig/non-pig model.
 So that&rsquo;s three models total.
 I believe &ldquo;empty&rdquo; was a class in both the species- and group-level models, i.e. they did not train a separate detector.

 Cross-validation was by sequence, not by location.
 I.e., the same locations appeared in training and test.